balouf/bof/README.rst

 Getting Started
 ----------------

-Look at examples from the reference section.
+Look at examples from the reference_ section.

+.. include:: HISTORY.rst

 -------
 Credits